You’ll want to Move to Prague after you see this.

 So we stayed.
 We rented an apartment in the lovely neighborhood of Vinohrady, and made Prague our home for the next 8 months.
 During that time we soaked in as much as we could see and explore, both in Prague and so many other wonderful places in the Czech Republic.
 During that time we came to a conclusion.
-The city was awesome.
 We were fully in love.

 Photos That Will Make You Want to Move to Prague

 Prague is an architecture lover’s paradise.
-Stroll the Charles Bridge at night to see this impressive sight.
+Make sure to stroll the iconic Charles Bridge at night to see this impressive sight.

 At least a hundred and one spires.

 You’ll find spires adorning the rooftops all across the city, and not just in the most commonly visited center of Prague.
 Venture off the beaten path and you’ll soon discover that Prague is even more beautiful that you thought.

 In our travel guide to Prague we called the city “Disney Land for Grown Ups”.

 One of our favorite spots in the city is the Naplavka river-walk.